wxleong/tpm2-provision-service/README.md

 # Prepare Docker Image

-You may launch the service using docker.
+You may launch the service on docker.

 Build from scratch:
 ```